 Program design, placement of students, and teacher hiring and retention practices are local decisions.
 Incentives and sanctions are at the discretion of the employer.

-For a complete list of authorizations and the type of instruction to which they pertain, please refer to the CTC Administrator’s Assignment Manual.
+For a complete list of authorizations and the type of instruction to which they pertain, please refer to the CTC Administrator’s Assignment Manual (PDF).

 The CTC Web page: Teaching English Learners provides comprehensive information for educators seeking authorization to provide instructional services to English learners.
 Particular questions regarding earning a credential or credential requirements may be referred directly to CTC’s Information Services Section by e-mail at email@example.com.
 The CTC is the agency responsible for the issuance of credentials.

-Teachers who currently possess a basic teacher authorization and are interested in training and examination leading to authorization for instruction to ELs may refer to the Bilingual Teacher Training Program (BTTP) link on CDE's English Learners Web page.
+Teachers who currently possess a basic teacher authorization and are interested in training and examination leading to authorization for instruction to ELs may refer to the CTC's Serving English Learners Web page (PDF).

 Where in California state law is the requirement that teachers need to attain authorization to provide instruction to ELs?